Big Four career statistics: Big Four vs. Other Players

-Only 4 players have defeated three of the Big Four at the same tournament.
-Two of these players are members of the Big Four: Nadal who defeated Murray in the round of 16, Djokovic in the semifinals, and Federer in the final to win the 2008 Hamburg; and Federer who defeated Murray in the round robin round, Djokovic in the semifinals, and Nadal in the finals to win the 2010 ATP Finals.
+Only 4 players have defeated three of the Big Four at the same events.
+Two of players are members of the Big Four: Nadal who defeated Murray in the round of 16, Djokovic in the semifinals, and Federer in the final to win the 2008 Hamburg; and Federer who defeated Murray in the round robin round, Djokovic in the semifinals and Nadal in the finals to win the 2010 ATP Finals.
 Only two other players to have achieved this trifecta are: